skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

 Here we are trying to filter posts by a category.
-Here `category` argument expects an value of Category enum.
-We've few categories in our blog and `PRODUCT` is one of them.
+The `category` argument expects a value of Category enum.
+There are a few categories are listed in our blog, and `PRODUCT` is one of them.
 So, you can define query variables for this query as:

 ~~~
 {